ATLjay27/Networking-Homelab/README.md

     -Reinforced CCNA concepts by implementing them in an actual virtualized environment rather than only using Packet Tracer.

     -Learned that network troubleshooting often requires separating the problem into layers instead of assuming the network configuration is the cause.

+    ### Active Directory & Windows Server

+    - Installing and configuring Windows Server in VMware

+    - Deploying Active Directory Domain Service

+    - Creating an Active Directory forest and domain

+    -  Understanding the role of a Domain Controller

+    -   Creating Organizational Units (OUs)

+    -    Creating and managing domain user accounts

+    -     Separating administrative and standard user accounts

+    - Understanding the relationship between Active Directory and DNS

+    - Configuring a static IP address for a Domain Controller

+    -  Configuring a Windows client for domain connectivity

+    -   Joining a Windows workstation to an Active Directory domain

+    -    Authenticating to Windows using a domain account

+    -     Creating and linking Group Policy Objects

+    -  Understanding centralized identity and policy management

+    -   Troubleshooting virtual networking and DHCP issues

+    -    Using VMware VMnet1 to connect virtual machines within an isolated lab network